glennquah/Coffee-Market-Place-Dapp/README.md

 ## 1. Introduction

-Welcome to **Coffee Marketplace**, a decentralized platform revolutionizing the global coffee industry.
+Welcome to **NFTRoasters, your Blockchain Coffee Marketplace**, a decentralized platform revolutionizing the global coffee industry.
 Leveraging blockchain technology, our platform connects coffee enthusiasts directly with growers and roasters, ensuring transparency, fairness, and community-driven product offerings.
 By integrating NFTs, voting systems, and sealed-bid auctions, we create an engaging and authentic coffee ecosystem that benefits all stakeholders.

 ## 2. Problem Statement